A tea blog that translates legal jargon.

 Hello and good day to all of you tasty tea peeps.
 Today is, well it is an interesting day.
 I’ve been musing over this podcast topic for about a month now and I’ve finally had the time to sit down, write, and flush out my thoughts on this matter.

-For those of you who don’t know, my I’ve a degree in international trade wherein I got to study import and export legislation.
+For those of you who don’t know, I have a degree in international trade wherein I got to study import and export legislation.
 A truly exciting subject, nothing can get you off more quickly than burying your face in NAFTA tariff shifts.
 It’s one of those strange fields of work that acts as the background cogs to living.
-It happens everyday and you’d never know but if it suddenly stopped, your life would become infinitely more difficult.
-If you sense an twinge of titillation in my voice it’s because I find these types of industries and careers fascinating.
+It happens every day and you’d never know but if it suddenly stopped, your life would become infinitely more difficult.
+If you sense a twinge of titillation in my voice it’s because I find these types of industries and careers fascinating.
 Forget becoming a pop star, let me get my hands dirty with actuary tables.
-Dear god what am I doing with my life.
+Dear god, what am I doing with my life.

-What do I mean by legal world of tea?
-Well there is a vocabulary that applies within the industry, the real tea world, the language used on the ground by distributors, and sources, and the casual buyer.
-This of course varies from country to country.
-There’s the black tea scale, Orange Peko, Broken Orange Peokoe, Flowery Tippy, Dust, Fannings… yes this is a thing!
-Oh my goodness, Orange Peko is a grade of tea not a type of tea.
+What do I mean by the legal world of tea?
+Well, there is a vocabulary that applies to the industry, the real tea world, the language used on the ground by distributors, and sources and the casual buyer.
+This, of course, varies from country to country.
+There’s the black tea scale, Orange Pekoe, Broken Orange Pekoe, Flowery Tippy, Dust, Fannings… yes, this is a thing!
+Oh my goodness, Orange Pekoe is a grade of tea not a type of tea.
 Then you have grades of Long Jing, whether it was harvested before or after the rains.
 Japan has different harvests, labeled as different bancha harvests.
 This categorization goes on and on.
 But what I want to get across is that this is daily vernacular, it’s the lingo and jargon people use every day.
 And at the end of it, we have black tea, white tea, green tea, oolong tea, yellow tea, and Pu’er/post-fermented tea.
-And who am I kidding, even that is up for debate.
-Nevertheless the common consensus is that there are 6 types of tea.
+And who am I kidding, even that is up for debate?
+Nevertheless, the common consensus is that there are 6 types of tea.
 I’m TJ Williamson, this is the World Tea Podcast, and today I’m going to tell you why, legally, there are only three types of tea.

 (Fade in/out music)